Runtime

 Q: Which runtime option should I choose?

-A: Use local (default) for faster iteration and simpler setup, or Docker for team consistency and isolation.
+A: Local runtime is the default and is recommended for faster iteration and simpler setup.
+Use Docker runtime for team consistency and isolation.
 You can only choose one runtime option per app.

 Example: